 Transfering Your SEVIS Record to USC

 Before you can enroll in classes and begin your new USC degree program, you are required to have a valid USC I-20.
-Because you are currently attending another U.S. institution or are pursuing Optional Practical Training (OPT), your F-1 SEVIS record must first be transferred to USC in order for your I-20 to be issued.
-Admission I-20 Processing can create your I-20 only after we receive your electronic SEVIS record.
+Because you are currently attending another U.S. institution or are pursuing Optional Practical Training (OPT) through another U.S. school, your F-1 SEVIS record must first be transferred to USC in order for your USC I-20 to be issued.
+The Admission I-20 Processing Office can create your I-20 only after we receive your electronic SEVIS record.
 This type of I-20 is known as a Transfer I-20.

 Before you begin, your current institution will likely require proof that you are admitted to another U.S. school before they will transfer your record.
 Ensure you have official proof of admission

 1) Contact the international office of your current institution and submit a request to transfer your F-1 SEVIS record to USC.
 USC cannot do this for you.

 - SEVIS transfers typically must be requested just before you complete/graduate from your current program or during the 60 day grace period after the program ends.
 Policies vary by school.
 If you are on OPT, please note OPT will be terminated when your record is released to USC.
 Therefore, you should plan the end of your OPT employment and set your SEVIS transfer date with your international office accordingly (Information on deadlines is below).